OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ## Process a Scan

 Now we will process a scan of `test_defaced.mgz`.
-A typical image analysis requires multiple-stages via  autorecon1, autorecon2, and autorecon3.
-All the above three steps are efficiently performed by `fsurf` as
+A typical image analysis requires doing calculations on multiple-stages via
+autorecon1, autorecon2, and autorecon3.
+All these three steps are efficiently handled by `fsurf`.
+To analyze,

      $ fsurf  --submit --subject test --dir $PWD

+In the MRI file `test_defaced.mgz`, the prefix `test` is the name of the subject which could be a number or name while the format is `mgz` file format.

 ### List Workflows